Sanjay-M1022/scheduler/README.md

 `export $(grep -v '^#' .env | xargs)`

-Build the go application usign the command `go build` and notice there is a executable file created in project folder now run the file `scheduler` alternatively you can run the application without build by just running the command `go run main.go router.go`
+Build the go application usign the command `go build` and notice there is a executable file created in project folder now run the file `./scheduler` alternatively you can run the application without building it by running the command `go run main.go router.go`